How did a researcher end up as a life coach?

 The “talk” component started becoming a critical part of my sessions.
 I listened deeply to what people were struggling with and I cheerleaded a new perspective.
 I shared tools my clients could use on their own.
 I started leading workshops to help people discover what they’re hungry for.
 And I witnessed the incredible awakening power of the Enneagram.

 Without realising it, I’d become a coach, mentor & facilitator.
 All with the common aim of helping people find and live their truth.

 My journey continues ofcourse.
 Whether through pneumonia, anxiety or injury flare ups, my body still lets me know when I’m out of balance.
 My old tendencies to self-protect and avoid pain are still there.
 But now I’m more aware.
-And my desire to live a fully intentional life means I’m less willing to run away.
+And my desire to live an uncompromised life means I’m less willing to run away.

 Today my work feels aligned with my truth.
 After 6 years of offering BodyTalk sessions, I decided to stop practicing in favour of on-line coaching.
 I chose what freedom and ease and expansion feels like to me.